 Tabletop knowledge won't help you very much, since mechanics have been somewhat altered to be more fit for a roguelike

 Since it's a PnP adventure, Incursion places much more weight on the depth and believability of its fantasy world rather than your usual roguelike rescue-the-world plot; there are very few things expected from the player to do (just kill that goblin), and the game is a mix of Wide Open Sandbox

 and typical dungeon crawler.
 Very well written in-game descriptions help.
 In other words, use your imagination.

-Incursion: return of the Forsaken - the complete game - seems stuck in Development Hell
+Incursion: Return of the Forsaken - the complete game - was stuck in Development Hell